Buffalo–Niagara Falls metropolitan area

 The Buffalo–Niagara Falls metropolitan statistical area is a metropolitan area, designated by the United States Census Bureau, encompassing two counties - Erie and Niagara - in the state of New York.
 It is the second-largest metropolitan area in the state.
 As of the 2020 U.S. census, the metropolitan statistical area (MSA) had a population of 1,166,902.
 The larger Buffalo Niagara Region is an economic zone consisting of eight counties in Western New York.

-In 2010, the Buffalo–Niagara Falls metropolitan statistical area was ranked the 10th-best place in the U.S. for working mothers by ForbesWoman magazine.
+The bi-national region including the St. Catharines, Niagara, Canada statistical area and the Buffalo metro area, has a combined population of 1,659,323 as of 2025.The Buffalo-Niagara Metro and Greater Toronto Area together form one of the top 10 most populated urban regions in all of North America.